tliron/klab/environments/porch-demo/README.md

    locally from where we created it above, but for demonstration purposes we'll assume that it was created by someone else at an earlier time.)
 2) Mutate it by calling the [set-namespace kpt function](https://catalog.kpt.dev/set-namespace/v0.4/) to ready it to be deployed.
-(Note that Config Sync is ignorane of the Kptfile, thus we cannot rely on declarative kpt mutation for deployment.)
+(Note that Config Sync is unaware of the Kptfile, thus we cannot rely on declarative kpt mutation for deployment in this combination.)
 3) Create a new kpt package for it in our "deployment" repository, following the same lifecycle as above.
 4) Deploy a [`RootSync`](assets/root-sync.yaml) to the edge1 cluster.